 Don't ask about someone's ethnicity or discuss the civil war.
 Politics should also be avoided as a conversation topic.

-►Learn more about business culture in Working in the Democratic Republic of Congo
+►Learn more about business culture in Working in the Democratic Republic of the Congo

 "The easiest way to find a job is through networking.
 However, it is slow and takes time...
 Work culture differs completely!
 In terms of efficiency and responsibility, everything takes time!"
 Read more on the economic climate and business culture in our interview with Laura.